Chapter 37:

 The Great Priest is an Atheist?!

-Vivian stood there looking at me in silence.
+Vivian stood and looked at me in silence.
 The wind was absent as we made eye contact.

 “Shinko, you… you don’t know me.
 You don’t know what I was like.”
 She said sharply.